jgbishop/paperchanger/readme.md

 # Python Wallpaper Changer

 This script makes it easy to change desktop wallpaper to a random file in a given folder.
 It also provides support for grabbing new wallpaper images from the Microsoft Windows lock screen wallpapers.

 ## Installation

+1. Install all package requirements:
-1. Install the Pillow python package: `pip install Pillow`
+    * `pip install Pillow`
+    * `pip install send2trash`
 2. Place this script in a desired location.
-3. In that same location, create a folder in which to store your wallpaper images, noting the path to this target location.
-4. Issue the following command, passing the target location above in as the `<target>` parameter, to create a new configuration file:
-`python paperchanger.py --create <target>`
+3. Copy `config-template.json` to `config.json`.
+4. Set the `sourceDir` path in the `config.json` file to the path of the folder that contains your wallpaper image files.

 ## Usage

-Simply issue `python paperchanger.py` to change the desktop wallpaper to a random image.
+Simply issue `python chgpaper.py` to change the desktop wallpaper to a random image.

 ## Options

-The following command line options are available:

-**`{config_file}`**
-The first positional argument is the name of the configuration file to read.
-If not specified, the default filename **paper_changer.cfg** will be read in.

-**`--create <target>`**
-Create a new configuration file, using the specified target folder as the repository of files.

-**`--lockbrowse`**
+The script accepts an _action_ parameter that may be one of the following
+options:

+**change**
+(Default action) Change the desktop wallpaper to a random file in the file pool.

+**last**
+Display the filename of the previously set wallpaper, along with a time and date stamp of when it was set.

+**open**
+Open the `sourceDir` location in Windows Explorer.

+**openlock**
-Open the Microsoft Windows lock screen image storage location in a Windows Explorer window.
+Open the lock screen content folder in Windows Explorer.

-**`--lockscan`**
+**remove**
+Moves the previously set wallpaper to the Recycle Bin.

+**scan**
-Scan the Microsoft Windows lock screen image storage location for new images.
-If any new images are found, the location is opened in a Windows Explorer window for you to preview the images.
+Scan the lock screen content folder for new images.

-**`--locksync`**
+**sync**
-Move the images found by the `--lockscan` option to the file repository, adding them to the available image pool.
+Move staged images (after a successful `scan` operation) into the `sourceDir` and add the files to the file pool.

-**`--pool`**
-Show the current random selection pool.

-**`--sync`**
-Synchronize the configuration file with the image pool, adding any new files that were found, and removing any files that are no longer present.